 HIST 3345 - First Nations in Canada: Co-operation, Coercion and Confrontation INST 1101 - Indigenous Studies: The Canadian Context INST 1111 - Indigenous Studies: The International Context INST 2730 - Topics in Indigenous Studies Four additional courses from the following list, with at least one course from each of groups 1, 2, and 3.
-Group One: Canadian Perspectives ANTH 2213 - Contemporary Aboriginal Issues in Canada CRJS 4401 - Indigenous People and the Canadian Criminal Justice System HIST 1131 - Canada, Origins to 1867 HIST 2215 - History of the People of the Plains: Treaty 7 Field Course HIST 2247 - Canada's Frontier: the History of the West Group Two: International Perspectives ANTH 2255 - An Ethnographic Survey of Native North America ANTH 2214 - Ethnography of the Northwest Coast ANTH 3319 - Ethnography of the Great Plains ENGL 3390 - African Writing in English HIST 3343 - Resistance and Resilience: Native Peoples in the United States HIST 3346 - Indigenous People in Latin America Group Three: Theoretical/Literary Perspectives ANTH 2229 - Anthropology of "Race" - ANTH 2241 Ethnography in Anthropology - EDUC 3351 Aboriginal Cultural Dimensions and Classroom Applications - ENGL 2291 Postcolonial Literature I ENGL 2292 - Postcolonial Literature II - ENGL 3353 Aboriginal Literatures - HIST 3306 Racism and Immigration in Canada - SLGY 2275 Theories of "Race" and Ethnicity WGST 3311 - Gender, Race & Representation MINOR IN INNOVATION AND ENTREPRENEURSHIP Whether you're applying for a dream job, changing the world, or launching a venture, mastering innovation and having an entrepreneurial mindset will help you get there.
+Group One: Canadian Perspectives ANTH 2213 - Contemporary Aboriginal Issues in Canada CRJS 4401 - Indigenous People and the Canadian Criminal Justice System HIST 1131 - Canada, Origins to 1867 HIST 2215 - History of the People of the Plains: Treaty 7 Field Course HIST 2247 - Canada's Frontier: the History of the West Group Two: International Perspectives ANTH 2255 - An Ethnographic Survey of Native North America ANTH 2214 - Ethnography of the Northwest Coast ANTH 3319 - Ethnography of the Great Plains ENGL 3390 - African Writing in English HIST 3343 - Resistance and Resilience: Native Peoples in the United States HIST 3346 - Indigenous People in Latin America Group Three: Theoretical/Literary Perspectives ANTH 2229 - Anthropology of "Race" ANTH 2241 - Ethnography in Anthropology EDUC 3351 - Aboriginal Cultural Dimensions and Classroom Applications ENGL 2291 - Postcolonial Literature I ENGL 2292 - Postcolonial Literature II ENGL 3353 - Aboriginal Literatures HIST 3306 - Making the Mosaic: Race and Ethnicity in Canada SLGY 2275 - Theories of "Race" and Ethnicity WMST 3311 - Race, Femininity and Representation MINOR IN INNOVATION AND ENTREPRENEURSHIP Whether you're applying for a dream job, changing the world, or launching a venture, mastering innovation and having an entrepreneurial mindset will help you get there.
 Consider a minor in Innovation and Entrepreneurship if: - You want to compliment your current program of study with a set of skills and a vibrant community of peers who want to build, create and innovate - You want to add value to any organization you join - · You might want to start your own venture now, or in the future - · You want to tackle complex problems and have an impact on others - You want to explore your passions and see where it leads you Rekindle your creativity, discover your passion, develop entrepreneurial skills, and connect with others in ways that will serve you long after you graduate.
 Required courses: